 I will give you tools to help you work on metaphoricals.
 So keep reading.

 By the way, I define "metaphorical" as describing one thing using a second thing.
 Similes and metaphors are the most obvious examples.
-(Definitions on this topic are a swamp and poorly suited for giving writing advice, so you will at least temporarily hae to tolerate mine.)
+(Definitions on this topic are a swamp, including that they are poorly suited for giving writing advice, so you will have to tolerate mine.)